adamwalker/sdr/Readme.md

 # Features
 * Write software defined radio applications in Haskell
 * Signal processing blocks can be chained together using the [Pipes](https://hackage.haskell.org/package/pipes) library
-* Haskell and C implementations of signal processing functions
+* Signal processing functions are implemented in both Haskell and C
     * Optimised C implementations of signal processing functions that utilise SIMD instructions
     * Performance of Haskell signal processing functions within a factor of 2 of C (without SIMD) thanks to the vector library, stream fusion and ghc's LLVM backend
 * Can filter, decimate and resample